DenSidorov/DenSidorov/README.md

 - 👋 Hi, I’m @DenSidorov
-- 👀 I’m interested in ...
+- 👀 I’m interested in web-programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS, Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alexandrovich07@list.ru
-- 👀

 <!---
 DenSidorov/DenSidorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.